SparebankenVest/akv2k8s-website/source/content/security/authentication.md

 ## Situations where Default Authentication does not Work

-Currently only one situations has been identified, where default authentication does not work inside Azure.
+Currently only one situation has been identified, where default authentication does not work inside Azure.

 **When a [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is configured in the cluster, preventing containers from reading from the host.**